-AIPVT 2016, the All India Pre Veterinary Test was conducted by Veterinary Council of India as per the schedule given below.
-All India Pre Veterinary Test 2016 was held for admission to 15% seats in the Veterinary colleges for academic session 2016-2017.
-The All India Pre Veterinary Test, also known as CPVT is conducted by the VCI as various centers across the country.
+AIPVT 2017, the All India Pre Veterinary Test will be conducted by Veterinary Council of India as per the schedule given below.
+All India Pre Veterinary Test 2017 will be held for admission to 15% seats in the Veterinary colleges for academic session 2017-2018.
+The All India Pre Veterinary Test, also known as CPVT will be conducted by the VCI as various centers across the country.
 The three hour duration exam must be attempted and qualified in for admission to B.V.Sc. & A.H. courses.

 AIPVT 2017 – All India Pre Veterinary Test

-The AIPVT 2016 All India Pre Veterinary Test was held on 14 May, 2016 from 02:00 PM to 05:00 PM.
-AIPVT Application form and information brochure is issued by The Veterinary Council of India.
-Candidates can get the complete details of AIPVT 2016 such as application form, admit card, answer key, omr answer sheet, result and counselling here.
+The AIPVT 2017 All India Pre Veterinary Test will be held in the month of May 2017 (expected).
+Last year exam was conducted on 14 May from 02:00 PM to 05:00 PM.
+AIPVT Application form and information brochure will be issued by The Veterinary Council of India.
+Candidates can get the complete details of AIPVT 2017 such as application form, admit card, answer key, omr answer sheet, result and counselling here.

 Exam: AIPVT / CPVT